samjulien/blog/_posts/2018-06-19-creating-web-components-with-stencil.markdown

 In order to manage this dynamic change of stars, you can assign an internal state to your component.
 The state of a component is a set of data internally managed by the component itself.
 This data cannot be directly changed by the user, but the component can modify it accordingly to its internal logic.
 Any change to the state causes the execution of the `render()` method.

 Stencil allows to define the component state through the `@State()` decorator, so we can add a new property to internally track the stars to display in a given moment.
-The following is a first change to your code toward the dynamic behavior of the rating component:
+The following is the first change to your code toward the dynamic behavior of the rating component:

 ```typescript
 import  { Component, Prop, State } from  '@stencil/core';